Mrucznik/wonsz/README.md

 - Let's say you want to write configurable app.

-> So, you use viper to load configuration from file.
-You fetch your configuration fields by `viper.Get(key)`.
+> So, I use viper to load configuration from file.
+I fetch configuration fields by `viper.Get(key)`.

 - But it sucks to not have autocompletion from IDE.

-> So you marshall your config to struct.
+> So, I marshall your config to struct.

-- But let's say, you dockerized your app, and when you run containers, you want also to manage config by environment variables.
+- But let's say, you dockerized your app and when you run containers, you want also to manage config by environment variables.

-> So you use AutomaticEnv to get env variables.
+> So, I use AutomaticEnv to get env variables.

 - But it marshall to struct only when you bind specific environment variable by name.

-> So you bind them.
+> I would bind them by viper.BindEnv().

 - But you have config struct field named like: ThisIsMyConfigField, so you must set THISISMYCONFIGFIELD env variable, which is not really readable and nice.

-> You could write a wrapper.
+> :/

 - And let's say, you also want to run you app like an CLI app.

-> So you use cobra.
+> I would use cobra.

-- But you want to overwrite some configuration fields by the command line flags.
+- But you also want to overwrite some configuration fields by the command line flags.

-> So you use viper.BindPFlag to bind some flags to your config structs.
+> So, I use viper.BindPFlag to bind some flags to your config structs.

-- But now you have in your code for the same config field and pretty complicated initialization logic.
-- And you end up with 3 different names of the same config field, and pretty complicated initialization logic.
-Also you must remember to add proper code when adding new field to configuration.
+- And you end up with 3 different names of the same config field and pretty complicated initialization logic.
+Also, you must remember to add proper code when adding a new field to the configuration, so every way of loading the config field is properly handled.

-> So you use this library, and then you just **create 1 config struct** without any tags, initialize it,
+> So I use this library, and then you just **create 1 config struct** without any tags, initialize it,
 > and you have **all 3 ways of configuring you app** (by configuration file, by environment variables and by command flags) out of the box and in one place.
-> And you have all the above problems resolved.
+> And I have all the above problems resolved!

-- Awesome!
+- Awessssome!

 ## How to install?